browserengineering/book/book/visual-effects.md

 paint called *pre-paint*.
 One of the tasks of pre-paint is to compute all of the geometry information for the web page, including paint offsets.

-The computed paint offsets are essentially stored on the layout objects, and during paint they are read off instead of being computed recursively on-the-fly.
+The computed paint offsets are then stored on the layout objects, and during paint they are read off instead of being computed recursively on-the-fly.
 :::